 Our faculty strives to offer the highest quality of training in classical ballet while maintaining an environment conducive to learning.

 Stephanie Marini , originally from Boston, her early training was with Albert and Diane Pesso in modern dance and choreography.
 At the age of 12, she won a choreographic competition and was given a rare scholarship to study at The Boston Conservatory, followed by an invitation from Miss E. Virginia Williams to attend The Boston School of Ballet as a Ford Foundation scholarship student.
 Within weeks of joining the school she was asked to join the Boston Ballet Company.
 After seven years dancing with the company she turned her passion for ballet toward teaching and mentoring young dancers.
 Ms. Marini has taught at The Boston School of Ballet, The Boston Conservatory, The Walnut Hill School, Children’s Ballet Workshop, Stamford City Ballet, and, the Chautauqua Institute.
 In recognition of her high standards she was approved by the Balanchine Trust to act as assistant director for the Balanchine Nutcracker that was performed in Stamford, and she did so for 15 years.
 In 1999, Ms. Marini became the Artistic Director and co-founder of The Ballet School of Stamford.
-Ms. Marini is a teacher of the Advanced & Intermediate divisions at VKDC the Studio in Connecticut.
+Ms. Marini is the Conservatory Program Coordinator of Conservatory at all of the levels of the Studio at VKDC the Studio in Connecticut.

 Emily Hull has been teaching ballet for the past 23 years.
 Her training began with New York City Ballet dancer Carol Sumner and continued at the School of American Ballet under the close tutelage of Richard Rapp, Elise Reiman and Kay Mazzo.
 She trained in the summer intensive programs at the Boston Ballet School, the Pacific Northwest Ballet School, and the Pennsylvania Ballet School.
 Attending Kenyon College and then Principia College, she graduated Phi Alpha Eta with a Bachelor’s degree in Theatre.
 She went on to train with Jacques D’Amboise at his National Dance Institute and at ABT's Teacher Training Workshop.